How to Sleep During the First Trimester of Pregnancy

-- Solutions To Good Sleep during First Trimester
+- Solutions to Getting Good Sleep During the First Trimester

-- How Much Sleep Do I Need in Early Stage of Pregnancy?
+- How Much Sleep Do I Need in the Early Stages of Pregnancy?

 Being pregnant is a wonderful experience and one to be cherished forever.
 However, it is also a time when your body goes through a lot of physical changes.
-This can lead to a few discomforts and changes in your sleep patterns.
-If you have been pregnant before, you might have experienced this already.
-But the changes may not be the same this time around.
-You might be experiencing a whole new range of emotions and physical changes the second time around.
+This can lead to some discomfort and changes in your sleep patterns.
+If you have been pregnant before, you might have experienced this already, but the changes may not be the same this time around.
 Here are some reasons why sleeplessness happens and how you can get a good night’s rest during the first trimester of your pregnancy.

-Studies have shown that women experience the most sleep difficulties during pregnancy.
-Early pregnancy symptoms are often the culprit and understanding these can help you manage your sleep better.
+Women often experience the most sleep difficulties during pregnancy.
+Early pregnancy symptoms are often the culprit, and understanding these can help you manage your sleep better.
 Some reasons why your sleep patterns change are:

-This is one pregnancy symptom that shows up early on in your pregnancy.
-Higher levels of progesterone in your body during pregnancy can cause you to feel sleepy all-day long.
-Though the duration of your sleep might increase, the quality of sleep during the first trimester is likely to decline as you keep waking up frequently.
+This is one pregnancy symptom that shows up early on in pregnancy.
+Higher levels of progesterone in your body during pregnancy can cause you to feel sleepy all day long.
+Though the duration of your sleep might increase, the quality of sleep during the first trimester is likely to decline as you may wake up frequently.

 2. Physical Discomfort

-It can be difficult to sleep well if your breasts are tender and sore or you have pelvic cramping.
-Also, if sleeping on the tummy has been your favourite sleep position all this time, you may find it difficult to sleep that way once you are pregnant.
+It can be difficult to sleep well if your breasts are tender and sore or if you have pelvic cramping.
+Also, if sleeping on the tummy has been your favourite sleep position, you may find it difficult to sleep that way once you are pregnant.

 3. Need to Urinate

-The changes in progesterone levels and your expanding uterus can put pressure on your bladder leading to an increased urge to urinate.
-This can cause you to wake up often at night, interrupting your sleep.
+The changes in progesterone levels and your expanding uterus can put pressure on your bladder, leading to an increased urge to urinate.
+This can cause you to wake up often at night, thus interrupting your sleep.

 4. Morning Sickness

-Though known as morning sickness, nausea can strike during any time of the day or night.
+Though known as morning sickness, nausea can strike during any time of the day, including night-time.

-Progesterone is again the reason you get heartburn more often in pregnancy.
-Heartburn is a typical burning sensation you get in your chest and/or throat, like your ‘heart were burning’.
-Since progesterone relaxes the muscles of the esophagus, stomach contents can flow back leading to indigestion which, in turn, can disrupt your sleep.
+Progesterone is the reason you are more prone to heartburn during pregnancy.
+Heartburn is a burning sensation you get in your chest and/or throat as if your heart were burning.
+Since progesterone relaxes the muscles of the oesophagus, stomach contents can flow back and cause indigestion which, in turn, can disrupt your sleep.

-It is understandable that you are anxious during pregnancy given all the changes that you are going through, especially if it is your first time.
-Adjusting to the physical and emotional changes can be overwhelming and have an impact on your sleep habits.
+It is understandable that you are anxious during pregnancy, given all the changes you are going through, especially if it is your first time.
+Adjusting to the physical and emotional changes can be overwhelming and can impact your sleep habits.

 Finest Sleeping Positions in the First Trimester

-It might at first seem that there is no comfortable sleeping position possible during the early months of your pregnancy.
-Sleeping on the back and the tummy both become difficult as your pregnancy progresses.
+It might at first seem that there is no comfortable sleeping position possible during the early months of pregnancy, as sleeping on the back and the tummy both become difficult as the pregnancy progresses.
 So, if these were the only two positions you like, it is time to change your preferences.
 You can try one of the following sleeping positions during early pregnancy to ensure a full night of relaxing sleep:

 1. Sleeping on Side (SOS)

-While this may not be one of the best sleeping positions during pregnancy, lying on your back initially works during pregnancy.
+While this may not be one of the best sleeping positions during pregnancy, lying on your back initially works well.
 For the first 3 months, it might feel comfortable.
-As your bump grows, however, it can put pressure on your back, the intestines and vena cava, disrupting the flow of blood from the lower body to the heart.
-Sleeping on your back for long periods during pregnancy can lead to backaches, haemorrhoids and low blood pressure.
-Hence it would be best to try and avoid this position, even though it may be a good sleeping position during early pregnancy.
-Best to try and get out of this habit early on during your pregnancy.
+As your bump grows, however, it can put pressure on your back, the intestines and vena cava, and disrupt the flow of blood from the lower body to the heart.
+Sleeping on your back for long periods during pregnancy can lead to backaches, haemorrhoids, and low blood pressure.
+Thus, it would be best to try and avoid this position, even though it may be a good sleeping position during early pregnancy.
+It is best to try and get out of this habit early on during your pregnancy.

 - Place a pillow or cushion behind your back as you sleep on your side.
-This prevents you from rolling onto your back at any time.
+This will prevent you from rolling onto your back at any time.

 - If you experience breathing difficulties while trying to sleep, use a pillow placed under your side to raise your chest and ease your breathing.